Analytical expression for the convolution of a Fano line profile with a Gaussian: Summary

 \section{Summary}

-It has been demonstrated that the convolution of a Fano line profile (Eq.~\ref{eq:fano1}) with a gaussian (Eq.~\ref{eq:gau}) can be evaluated analytically (Eq.~\ref{eq:c2}) by using the complex error function $w(z)$ with $z = x+iy$ and with $x$ and $y$ from Eqs.~\ref{eq:xdef} and \ref{eq:ydef}, respectively.
-Various fast and accurate algorithms for computing the complex error function have been described in the liteature \cite{Gautschi1969,Gautschi1970,Humlicek1979,Humlicek1982,Wells1999a,Letchworth2007,Abrarov2009,Zaghloul2012}.
-Their performances have been critically evaluated repeatedly \cite{Schreier1992,Schreier2008,Schreier2011,Zaghloul2012}.
-According to the findings of Zaghloul and Ali \cite{Zaghloul2012} their algorithm is the most accurate available to date.
+It has been demonstrated that the convolution of a Fano line profile (Eq.~\ref{eq:fano2}) with a Gaussian (Eq.~\ref{eq:gau}) can be evaluated analytically (Eq.~\ref{eq:c3}) by using the Faddeeva function (scaled complex error function) $w(z)$ with $z = x+iy$ and with $x$ and $y$ from Eq.~\ref{eq:tdef}.
+Various fast and accurate algorithms for computing the Faddeeva function have been described in the literature \cite{Humlicek1979,Wells1999a,Zaghloul2011,Gautschi1969,Gautschi1970,Humlicek1982,Poppe1990a,Letchworth2007,Abrarov2009}.
+Their performances have been critically evaluated repeatedly \cite{Schreier2011,Zaghloul2011,Schreier1992,Schreier2008}.
+According to the findings of Zaghloul and Ali \cite{Zaghloul2011} their algorithm is the most accurate to date.
+An implementation of this algorithm in the Fortran programming language has been published \cite{Zaghloul2016} and a modified version of this algorithm coded in the programming language C$^{++}$ is available from the internet \cite{Johnson2012}.

-The line profile $C(E)$ has been implemented by the author as a user-supplied fit function for the commercial software \textsc{Origin} \cite{Origin} and successfully used in various contexts (see, e.g., Fig.~\ref{fig:Be1PI}).
-The implementation is available from the author upon request.\\
+The line profile $C(E)$ (Eq.~\ref{eq:c3}) has been implemented by the author as a user-supplied fit function for the commercial software \textsc{Origin} \cite{Origin}.
+The implementation is available from the author upon request.
+It has already been successfully used in various contexts \citep[e.g.][]{Schippers2002a,Schippers2003b,Scully2006a}.
+It should be noted that the here introduced derivations can also be applied to related line shapes.
+An example has been provided recently in the context of precision spectroscopy of atomic hydrogen \cite{Beyer2017}.